top of page

 The dinar operates within a managed monetary system.

-• the central bank actively manages currency stability
+• currency stability

 Why This Structure Creates Stability